ayokins/demo-repo/README.md

-I clone Angela Yuu's Tindog project in continuation to my ongoing learnig.
+I cloned Angela Yuu's Tindog project in continuation for my ongoing learnig.
 This involves only HTML & CSS.